Bigil: Critical response

-M. Suganth of The Times of India gave three out of five stars and called the film as "an engaging entertainer", despite lacking depth and being overlong.
-Sreedhar Pillai of Firstpost gave 3.25 out of five stating "Bigil is designed as a crowd-pleaser from the very word go; with the basic underdog story, women empowerment and equality as themes, it works to a large extent."
+M. Suganth of The Times of India gave 3 out of 5 stars and called the film as "an engaging entertainer", despite lacking depth and being overlong.
+Sreedhar Pillai of Firstpost gave 3.25 out of 5 stars and wrote "Bigil is designed as a crowd-pleaser from the very word go; with the basic underdog story, women empowerment and equality as themes, it works to a large extent."
 He called it as "one of Vijay’s best films in recent times and he has shined in a difficult dual role, especially as the old man Rayappan with a stammer and gruffness in his voice".

-Karthik Kumar of Hindustan Times stated "Despite a problematic first half, the Atlee-directed Vijay starrer makes up in the second half with an emotionally rewarding end, and is excruciatingly long and if not for the football portion which is executed on a grand scale and visuals, the film would've struggled to stay afloat".
-S. Subakeerthana of The Indian Express gave 2.5 stars and said "The manner, in which films manage to strike a chord between messaging and entertainment without trading the essentials of the universe, is interesting.
+Karthik Kumar of Hindustan Times wrote "Despite a problematic first half, the Atlee-directed Vijay starrer makes up in the second half with an emotionally rewarding end, and is excruciatingly long and if not for the football portion which is executed on a grand scale and visuals, the film would've struggled to stay afloat".
+S. Subakeerthana of The Indian Express gave 2.5 out of 5 stars and wrote "The manner, in which films manage to strike a chord between messaging and entertainment without trading the essentials of the universe, is interesting.
 Atlee pulls the loose threads together in the thrilling final match sequences, but Bigil isn’t Vijay’s Dangal or “Chak De!
 India on steroids” like Shah Rukh [Khan] had mentioned.
 Had Atlee put more thought into the screenplay, ideation and execution, this would have been a better film, compared to their earlier collaborations, Theri and Mersal."
-Srinivasa Ramanujam, writing for The Hindu, called it as "an emotionally-strong tale from the Atlee-Vijay combo which could have used better writing and trimming".

-Baradwaj Rangan of Film Companion South, stated "The screenplay could have been tighter, but it’s still a model of how we can get serious even in the overblown world of a “mass” movie, and yet not forget to have fun."
+Srinivasa Ramanujam of The Hindu called it as "an emotionally-strong tale from the Atlee-Vijay combo which could have used better writing and trimming".
+Baradwaj Rangan of Film Companion South wrote "The screenplay could have been tighter, but it’s still a model of how we can get serious even in the overblown world of a “mass” movie, and yet not forget to have fun."
 Janani K of India Today, gave three out of five stars and stated "Despite having more flaws than positives, Bigil is a treat for Vijay’s ardent fans".
-Writing for Huffington Post, Karthik Keramalu stated "While Atlee’s intention, in spite of seeming ‘inspired’ from other movies, doesn't come across as sincere, it might help some folks pick up the ball".
-Sowmya Rajendran of The News Minute gave three-and-a-half out of five saying "The film has all the elements of a mass entertainer and is also earnest in its attempt to break away from some cast-iron stereotypes".
-The New Indian Express-based critic Manasa R. gave two-and-a-half out of five stars and stated "There was solid scope to deliver a strong 'message', one of women's empowerment, but the film never lets it surpass the need to celebrate Vijay’s heroism".
-Anupama Subramanian of Deccan Chronicle gave 3 out of 5 stars and stated "Bigil could have used a lot of trimming, especially in the first half.
+Karthik Keramalu of Huffington Post wrote "While Atlee’s intention, in spite of seeming ‘inspired’ from other movies, doesn't come across as sincere, it might help some folks pick up the ball".

+Sowmya Rajendran of The News Minute gave 3.5 out of 5 stars and wrote "The film has all the elements of a mass entertainer and is also earnest in its attempt to break away from some cast-iron stereotypes".
+Manasa.
+R of The New Indian Express gave 2.5 out of 5 stars and wrote "There was solid scope to deliver a strong 'message', one of women's empowerment, but the film never lets it surpass the need to celebrate Vijay’s heroism".
+Anupama Subramanian of Deccan Chronicle gave 3 out of 5 stars and wrote "Bigil could have used a lot of trimming, especially in the first half.
 It is a deliberate attempt to convert the fans expectation of Vijay into a story about women’s empowerment.
 There’s of course the usual white knight complex, but at least it’s a start for Vijay to play more mature roles.
-Hope he does more of such script driven characters.
-Perhaps Atlee should have taken a more gritty and realistic approach where the villains are discrete and the problems more complex than they seem.
-For a while, you need to force yourself to sit through this one.
-Eventually, you do walk away feeling good that the applause were for the footballers involved".
+Hope he does more of such script driven characters."